skillitzimberg/suggestions/README.md

 - [x] copyright and license information

 ##### Follows submission guidelines
-- [] Site is successfully deployed to GitHub pages.
+- [x] Site is successfully deployed to GitHub pages.
-- [] Project is in a polished, portfolio-quality state.
+- [no] Project is in a polished, portfolio-quality state.
-- [] Required content was in place by the Friday deadline.
+- [close?]
+Required content was in place by the Friday deadline.
 - [hard to tell] Project demonstrates an understanding of this week's concepts.

 ##### Bootstrap classes are used to style the page:
-- [] This means explicitly using classes mentioned on this page, not just linking in the Bootstrap stylesheet;
+- [x] This means explicitly using classes mentioned on this page, not just linking in the Bootstrap stylesheet;

-##### Project includes a custom-made stylesheet:
-- [] typography styles
-- [] cascading
-- [] the box model
-- [] floats

 ## Known Bugs
+I believe it is working as requested.
+However, it is very clunky code.
+Duct tape and superglue version.

 ## Support and contact details